woa-vayu/POCOX3Pro-Guides/InstallWindows-en/DualBoot.md

 |----------------------------------------|-----------------------|
 | [StA_Installer_vayu.exe](https://github.com/woa-vayu-archive/Port-Windows-11-POCO-X3-Pro/releases/tag/dualboot)                | POCO X3 Pro           |

-M3K WoA Helper:
+M3K Helper:

 | File Name                              | Target Device         |
 |----------------------------------------|-----------------------|
 | [M3K-HelperX.X.apk](https://github.com/woa-vayu-archive/WoA-Helper-M3K/releases/latest)                | POCO X3 Pro           |

-- Stock device boot.img image obtained from an OTA package, or from the device itself using **M3K WoA Helper** or by using [this guide](../Other-en/ExtractingPartitions.md).
+- Stock device boot.img image obtained from an OTA package, or from the device itself using **M3K Helper** or by using [this guide](../Other-en/ExtractingPartitions.md).
 - Rooted POCO X3 Pro with Windows already installed.

 # Steps 🛠️

-## Installing M3K WoA Helper
+## Installing M3K Helper

-- Download and install the M3K WoA Helper, then open it and grant it root access.
+- Download and install the M3K Helper, then open it and grant it root access.
 - Download the UEFI image and place it inside the folder named ```UEFI``` in your internal storage.
 - Press the ```Mount Windows``` button, then download and move StA_Installer_vayu.exe to the newly created ```Windows``` folder in your internal storage.
-- Return to the M3K WoA Helper and press ```QuickBoot to Windows```.
+- Return to the M3K Helper and press ```QuickBoot to Windows```.

 Your device will now boot into Windows.